Coletterbox/Random-Task-Chooser/README.md

-# Random-Task-Chooser
+# Random Task Chooser

-Chooses a random task for me out of my list of acceptable activities.
+Chooses a random task for me from my list of activities that I think are good uses of time.